umich-michr/react-form-validation/README.md

-change by test branch, submitted as pull reqeust. another change by test branch not submitted as pull request.
+change by test branch, submitted as pull reqeust. another change by test branch not submitted as pull request. change by bug#1 and would like this change to go to main. change by feature#1 and would like this change to go to main.
+(This is after test submitted a PR and changed on top of that) another change on test

 ### Commit Messages